ivobeerens-nl/blog/content/blog/2014/07/veeam-v8-coming/index.md

 - vCloud Director integration
 - Centralized management

 The Veeam Availability Suite v8 is scheduled for Q3 2014.
-More information can be found here, [link](http://go.veeam.com/availability-suite-v8).